Vercise™ PC and Vercise Gevia™ Deep Brain Stimulator Systems

 - Electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS).
 The safety of these therapies in patients implanted with the DBS System has not been established.
 It is possible that the energy generated by these therapies can be transferred to the DBS System, causing tissue damage that may result in severe injury or death.

 - Patient Incapability.
-If you are unable to properly operate the Remote Control and Charging System, then you should not be implanted with the DBS System.
+If you are unable to properly operate the Remote Control and/or Charging System, then you should not be implanted with the DBS System.

 - Poor Surgical Candidates.
 The DBS System is not recommended for patients who are poor surgical candidates.
 Please consult with your doctor to determine your surgical risk.